From Static Chatbots to Agentic AI: What the Next Wave of Automation Means for Your Business

 - Traditional generative AI: "Write me a marketing email about product X."

-- Agentic AI: “Plan and run a one‑week launch campaign for product X,” including drafting emails, scheduling sends, analyzing performance, and iterating based on results.
+- Agentic AI: "Plan and run a one‑week launch campaign for product X," including drafting emails, scheduling sends, analysing performance, and iterating based on results.

 The shift is from generating isolated outputs to managing multi-step workflows.